justinkekeocha/justinkekeocha/README.md

 # Hi, I'm Justin Kekeocha! 👋

 ## About Me
-I'm a highly skilled and result-driven tech professional with an entrepreneurial spirit and years of experience in building scalable and efficient applications.
-Based in Owerri, Nigeria, I specialize in backend development, with a history of creating impactful community features and ensuring product quality through robust testing.
+Highly skilled and result-driven tech professional with an entrepreneurial spirit and years of experience in building scalable and efficient applications.
+I specialize in backend development, with a history of creating impactful community features and ensuring product quality through robust testing.
 My work has increased productivity and user activity on the platforms I've contributed to.

 ## Experience
 - **Backend Developer** at Cykmore (Sept.
 2023 - Present)